rehierl/abstract-properties/13-x-document-trees/13-5-document-order/3-0-when-to-associate.md

 In the case of malformed content such that `s(n)` reaches out of `s(x)`, an implementation may choose to restrict `s(n)` to a subset of `s(x)`.
-Despite that, and due to its ambiguous nature, such malformed content can not be used as the basis of proper definitions.
+Despite that, and due to its ambiguous nature, such malformed content can not be used as the basis of clear definitions.

 Note that there are two ways to look at malformed content such as the above:
 (1) it does not correspond with a proper hierarchy of scopes, or (2) reducing the scope of `n` to the scope of `x` can not accurately represent the input.

-Note that, as can be seen, a parser has no means to "fix" malformed content.
+Note that, as can be seen above, a parser has no means to "fix" malformed content.
 That is, broken content is guaranteed to yield broken results.

 <!-- ======================================================================= -->
 ## related - while entering - ok